Automata and Quantum Computing: Other models and results

-\textbf{Advice.} In computation with advice , the automaton is provided extra information called {\em advice} which depends on the length of the input $x$ but not on the particular $x$.
+\textbf{Advice.} In computation with advice , the automaton is provided extra information called {\em advice} which depends on the length of the input $w$ but not on the particular $w$.

 Advice is a well known notion in the complexity theory but has not been studied much in the setting of QFAs.
 The first model was introduced in \cite{Yam12} but was based on KWQFAs\footnote{Also, note that the usage of advice defined in \cite{Yam12} is different than the usual definition for classical finite automata \cite{DH95}.}.
-As a result, there are some regular languages not recognized by this model, with advice of up to linear size.
+As a result, some regular languages were shown not to be recognized by this model, with advice of up to linear size.
 Recently, this framework was generalized in \cite{KSY13}, which can be a good starting point for studying QFAs with advice.

 \textbf{Determining the bias of a coin.} In \cite{AD11}, the state complexities of 1QFAs and 1PFAs were compared for the problem of determining the bias of a coin, if it is known that the coin lands ``heads'' with probability either $ p $ or $ p + \epsilon $ for some known $ p $ and $ \epsilon $.
 A 1QFA can distinguish between the two cases with a number of states that is independent of $p$ and $\epsilon$ while any bounded-error 1PFA must have $ \Omega\left(\frac{p(1-p)}{\epsilon}\right) $ states \cite{AD11}.
+Recently, it was also proven that \cite{KinO17} there is no 1QFA having the following property: simultaneously for every $ \epsilon \in \left[ -\frac{1}{2},\frac{1}{2} \right] \setminus \{0\} $, given access to an infinite sequence of coin tosses, if the coin is $ \left( \frac{1}{2} + \epsilon \right) $-biased then the automaton spends at least $ 2/3 $ of its time guessing ``biased'', and if the coin is fair then the automaton spends at least 2/3 of its time guessing ``fair''.

 \textbf{Learning theory.} The problem of learning probability distributions produced by QFA sources, i.e. identifying an unknown QFA from examples of its behavior, was studied in \cite{Jub12}.
 Information-theoretically, QFAs can be learned from a polynomial number of examples, similarly to classical hidden Markov models.
 However, computationally, the problem is as hard as learning noisy parities, a very difficult problem in computational learning theory \cite{BFKL93}.